 I’ve said it often and will say it until it happens… installing a brick wall (or room) in my home is my #1 must-do project!
 I love the feel.
 I love the style.
 But I seriously don’t love the cost!
 However, stubborn as I am, I’ve long been doing my research on how to get the look I want without the hassle and without the expense.
-Here are 6 ways to create a fake brick wall in your home.
+Here is how to create a fake brick wall in your home.

 Brick panels are just that… panels of faux brick.
 Panels are an excellent option for creating a seemingly real, textured look without the major overhaul it takes to install real brick.
 The best part of all?… brick paneling comes in a wide range of colors and is only a fraction of the cost of real brick!
 Find some options here from Lowes.

 Yes, you read that correctly.
 Wallpaper has come a long way over the years and brick wallpaper is no exception.
 Just as easy to install as ever, but now offered in textured varieties, you’ll love how much charm this adds to your home.
 Find some great faux brick wallpaper looks and options here from Mural Wallpaper.